-The Whopper Jr. — topped with mayo, ketchup, tomatoes, onions, lettuce, and pickles — has 310 calories, 18 grams of fat, and 13 grams of protein.
-It also has only 390 milligrams of sodium, a relatively small number for a fast food burger.
-Leave off the mayo, and you’ll reduce the calories and fat even more.
+Avoid Burger King ‘s Double Whopper with Cheese, which has 930-calories.
+However, the Whopper Jr. — topped with mayo, ketchup, tomatoes, onions, lettuce, and pickles — has 310 calories, 18 grams of fat, and 13 grams of protein.
+It has only 390 milligrams of sodium, a relatively small amount for a fast-food burger.
+Skip the mayo, and you’ll reduce the calories and fat even more.

 Next: A beloved burrito joint

 - Calories: 405 calories

 Chipotle diners love massive burritos, but the burrito bowl is just as delicious.
 Skipping the tortilla saves you 300 calories.
 Instead, build a 405-calorie Burrito Bowl with chicken, black beans, fajita veggies, roasted chili-corn salsa, and lettuce.
 This combo delivers 43 grams of protein, 17.5 grams of dietary fiber, and roughly half of your vitamin A and C for the day.

 Next: Here’s the beef — for fewer calories.

 3. Wendy’s: the Jr. Cheeseburger

 At over 1,000 calories, the Dave’s Triple burger isn’t a smart choice at Wendy’s.
 Instead, try the Jr. Cheeseburger, which has 16 grams of protein and 820 milligrams of sodium.
 Pair it with a Caesar Side Salad for a 530-calorie meal with 140% of your vitamin A and 3 grams of fiber.